-It’s nearly school holidays again and if you’re pet owners you may want to consider the option of taking your furry friend (or friends) with you.
+It’s nearly the holidays again and if you are a pet owner you may want to consider the option of taking your furry friend (or friends) with you.
 Here are some tips based on personal experience.

-Our happy dog Buddy (or Budd-oh as he is affectionately known) is on holiday with us in this photo.
+Our happy dog Buddy (or Budd-oh as he is affectionately known) was on holiday with us in this photo.

 Pros & Cons

-- The Bad: Having your pet with you can restrict the activities you can do while away.
+- Having your pet with you can restrict the activities you can do while away.